Walfred-MA/Ctyper/readme.md

 6. Download the pangenome allele database file (we call it $Database) and its index file.

-7. Download the pangenome allele-type annotation file
+7. (optional) Download the allele-type annotation file

-8. (optional) Download the full pangenome alleles annotation file
+8. (optional) Download the full alleles annotation file

 9. ready to go